 Apostolos Missions is an ecumenical Christian fellowship with chapters around the world.
 We are committed to being fishers of men and spreading the gospel to the ends of the earth, testifying to the eternal love of the Lord and His Kingdom.
 We aim to train true disciples in knowing their calling and commission in Christ.
 There are three strands woven into everything we do.
 These three strands, known by their Greek terms, are: Kerygma, Koinonia, and Diakonia.
 In English, they are the Word, fellowship, and service.
 We seek to implement diverse programs and build a spiritual home for many people.

 The AR/VR Club connects Harvard students, staff, and faculty exploring the frontiers augmented and virtual reality, provides opportunities and support for students interested in becoming involved in projects and research, and brings cutting-edge technology, content, and demos from industry experts to the Harvard community.
+The GSD AR/VR Club is a member of the cross-university Harvard AR/VR Student Alliance, the first student group sponsored by the Harvard Innovation Labs.

 Founded in 1994, Asia GSD is a student organization at the Harvard Graduate School of Design that bridges divergent groups of students, faculty, and professionals committed to design issues relevant to Asia.
 For over twenty years, it has been our mission to continue promoting an awareness of architecture, landscape architecture, urban planning and design, as well as related disciplines in the visual and design arts within an Asian context.
 By fostering dialogues focused on professional and scholarly concerns between students, academics, and professionals from around the world, Asia GSD creates an open community with a broad regional framework for Asians and non-Asians alike.